CP3402-SP52-2023-GroupE/cp3402-group-e/site.md

 # Contact

 This is the final page of the Baizonn website.
 It includes information about Baizonn's address and a contact form for student/viewer who has questions or maybe have some feedback.

+***Once you have added your content, be sure to click "Publish" or "Update" to make your changes live on the website.***

 ***Plugin used***
   - Maps by Otter